Skip to main content

 Conservation And Sustainability

 Conservation uniquely balances geological heritage preservation with ecological management.
-Natural stream erosion is allowed to continue as it maintains the geological exposures, while artificial bank stabilization is avoided in key sections.
-Fossil collecting by visitors is prohibited to prevent degradation of scientifically important strata.
+Natural stream erosion is allowed to continue as it maintains the geological exposures, while artificial bank stabilisation is avoided in key sections.
+[1] Fossil collecting by visitors is prohibited to prevent degradation of scientifically important strata.
 Riparian habitat restoration projects improve ecological connectivity along the stream corridor.
 Water quality monitoring ensures the stream supports aquatic biodiversity.
-Educational programs promote understanding of deep geological time and past environmental change.
+Educational programmes promote understanding of deep geological time and past environmental change.

 Visitor Ratings